30 Years of Israel-Jordan Relations

 Wadi Araba is not popular in Jordan, but the treaty has benefitted the kingdom enormously.
 Today, Israel provides parched Jordan with 100 million cubic meters of water per year.
 Jordan also buys natural gas from Israel.
 The fifteen-year, $10 billion gas deal supplied about 40 percent of the kingdom’s annual requirement when it was signed in 2016.
 The treaty also facilitated close and continuing security and intelligence cooperation between the states.

 Perhaps most importantly, though, the peace treaty with Israel ended Jordan’s decades-long dalliance with Iraq’s Saddam Hussein and aligned the kingdom with the United States (recall that Jordan’s King Hussein supported Iraq during the first Gulf War in 1991).
 A free trade agreement and billions of U.S. military and economic assistance ensued.
-Today—apart from special wartime aid to Ukraine—Jordan is the seventh-largest recipient of U.S. foreign aid dollars.
+Today, Jordan is the seventh-largest recipient of U.S. foreign aid dollars and the second-largest beneficiary of routine American aid after Israel.

 The peace treaty has also been a boon to Israel.
 Israel secured its longest border and gained strategic depth and early warning vis-à-vis Iran.
 In recent years, the security partnership has expanded to include integrated missile defense, which in April and early October helped to counter Iranian missile and drone barrages targeting Israel.